-- 3. Footpath works within the root protection zone of the Birch tree on the northern boundary (phase 4). - 1.
-Details of finished floor and road levels and that they do not impact on retained trees & hedges. - Plan showing service and utility routes to remain outside of the root protection zones of retained trees and hedges and not result in any further losses.

-- Provision of an Arboricultural Clerk of Works (ACoW) and provision of records and photographs that show correct working methods during construction are being undertaken. - Tree pruning specification to BS3998:2010 Tree Work: Recommendations for those trees and hedges shown requiring pruning within the Arboricultural Impact Assessment. - Construction Environmental Management Plans (Biodiversity CEMP) that details correct timing for tree works - The approved CEMP shall be adhered to and implemented throughout the construction period strictly in accordance with the approved details, unless otherwise agreed in writing by the local planning authority.
+- 1. AMS showing that finished floor and road levels do not impact on retained trees & hedges. - AMS for service and utility routes to remain outside of the root protection zones of retained trees and hedges and not result in any further losses. - Remediation of soil areas for relandscaping planting if required between the Construction Exclusion Zones (protective fencing) and the development side of the fencing. - Provision of an Arboricultural Clerk of Works (ACoW) and provision of records and photographs that show correct working methods during construction are being undertaken. - Tree pruning specification to BS3998:2010 Tree Work: Recommendations for those trees and hedges shown requiring pruning within the Arboricultural Impact Assessment. - Construction Environmental Management Plans (Biodiversity CEMP) that details correct timing for tree works The approved CEMP shall be adhered to and implemented throughout the construction period strictly in accordance with the approved details, unless otherwise agreed in writing by the local planning authority.